bey7717/bey7717/README.md

-A simple 2d snake game
+A simple 2d snake game that can be played in the macOs terminal.